COPRS/infrastructure/doc/how-to/Nodes.md

 # Add a node in the cluster

-> LIMITATION: SafeScale does not distinguish multiple categories of new nodes.
+> LIMITATION: SafeScale does not distinguish multiple categories of new nodes yet.
 All added ones will be named  CLUSTER_NAME-node-NODE_NUMBER, whatever their future role in the cluster (master, gateway, etc.).

 > LIMITATION: the ansible *hosts* file automatically generated does not support adding new nodes on the cluster.
 > Modifying ```hosts.ini``` with cluster-setup.yaml may override your changes.